VisCoder2: Building Multi-Language Visualization Coding Agents: Main Results

 \section{Main Results}

 We evaluate both proprietary and open-source models on VisPlotBench to compare execution reliability across parameter scales, programming languages, and evaluation modes.
 Proprietary references include GPT-4.1~\citep{gpt4.1} and its lighter variant GPT-4.1-mini~\citep{gpt4.1}, while open-source baselines include DeepSeek-Coder~\citep{guo2024deepseek}, DeepSeek-CoderV2~\citep{zhu2024deepseek}, Qwen2.5-Coder~\citep{hui2024qwen2}, and VisCoder~\citep{ni2025viscoder}.
 Our VisCoder2 models are trained on VisCode-Multi-679K using Qwen2.5-Coder backbones at 3B, 7B, 14B, and 32B scales.
+Additional evaluation results on PandasPlotBench~\citep{galimzyanov2024drawing} and Human-Eval~\citep{chen2021evaluating} are provided in Appendix~\ref{sec:additional_eval_results}.